 The financial information presented in this Prospectus comprises historical consolidated financial information for the Company as of and for the years ended December 31, 2017, 2018, 2019 and 2020 and for the six months ended June 30, 2021 and 2020.
-The pro-forma financial information reflects the Property-for-Share Swap Transaction to serve as reference to investors on the impact of the transaction to the Company's financial performance and financial position in prior periods and should not depict future results of operations or financial position of the Company.
+The pro-forma financial information reflects the Property-for-Share Swap Transaction to serve as reference to investors on the impact of the transaction to the Company's financial performance and financial position in prior periods.
+Such financial information has been prepared based on the books and records of the Group and the Company's application of accounting standards applied in good faith.
+However, such pro-forma information should not be considered as factual or as predicting future results of operations or financial position of the Company or any member of the Group.

 On June 14, 2021, AREIT had disclosed to the PSE that it will change its accounting method used in valuing investment properties from cost method to fair value method, to reflect the market value of its properties and align with financial reporting practices of REITs.
 The June 30, 2021 and 2020 financial information which adopts the fair value method may not directly be comparable with the Company's financial information prior to adoption of the change in accounting method.
+While the Company applies financial reporting standards and practices in effect at the relevant time, there may be future adjustments necessary due to either changes to such standards or practices or newly discovered information.
+The Company's auditors regularly audit its yearend financial statements to provide its independent assessment of the application of such standards and practices.